 Despite the popularity of this belief, it is a myth.

 Any studies which point to a link between kidney issues and high protein diets make it clear that participants had pre-existing kidney disease or other kidney disorders.

 Unfortunately, the media will continue to run wild with bulls**t myths all day long, so I advise people to listen to the researchers themselves.

 Here’s what nutrition expert Mark Gilbert had to say:

-“There is no evidence to support claims of high protein diets causing kidney damage, but that doesn’t stop this myth from remaining very popular!
+“There’s no evidence to support the notion that a high protein diet will cause kidney damage, but that doesn’t stop this myth from being incredibly popular!

 - Poortmans, J.R., et al. Do regular high protein diets have potential health risks on kidney function in athletes?.
 Int J Sport Nutr Exerc Metab.
 (2000)